muratahideki/Bild-an-Eletronic-Speed-Controller-/README.md

 ## 2 theoretical fundamentals
 ### 2.1 ESP32-S3
-Responsible for the commutation logic, BEMF (Back Electromotive Force) reading, and PWM generation
+Responsible for the commutation logic, BEMF (Back Electromotive Force) reading, and PWM generation.
+First, we will start with PWM.
+On ESP32, we can use a module called MCPWM (MOTOR CONROL PULSE WIDTH MODULATION).This module focuses on controlling three-phases motor like BLDCs, and offers high frequency occuracy.